About me

 PhDs

 I served as supervisor for Nirali Joshi's dissertation on death across Mumbai's suburban railways (with Ruth Craggs and initially Jahnavy Phalkey), Sudhir Selvaraj's dissertation on anti-Christian violence (with Humeira Iqtidar and initially Sunil Khilnani), Vanita Leah Falcao's dissertation on the politics of digitising welfare rights (with Louise Tillin) and for a bit Wajiha Humayun's dissertation on urban transformation in Amman (with Mayssoun Sukarieh).
 Nirali subsequently took up a Putspace fellowship in Leipzig to write on people 'lost in mobility' while Sudhir moved to a permanent position at the University of Bradford and Vanita continues to work in London.
-I examined Sarayu Natarajan's dissertation on brokerage in Bangalore and Arvind Kumar's dissertation on caste in candidate selection.
+I examined Sarayu Natarajan's dissertation on brokerage in Bangalore, Arvind Kumar's dissertation on caste in candidate selection and Nilanjana Sen's dissertation on ethical selfhood in the Himalayas.

-Currently I supervise Harsh Pratap Singh's dissertation on agrarian and communal relations in Uttar Pradesh (with Nithya Natarajan).
+Currently I supervise Harsh Pratap Singh's dissertation on agrarian and communal relations in Uttar Pradesh (with Nithya Natarajan) and serve on the advisory committee for Qurattul Ain Maryam's dissertation on spatial histories of Kolkata (supervised by Deepak Malghan).
 I welcome PhD proposals that concern popular politics, religion and/or the political economy of contemporary South Asia, typically in collaboration with colleagues in one of the LSE's disciplinary departments - send me an email if you want to work with me.

 Research